cisagov/ScubaGear/baselines/aad.md

 1. In **Azure Active Directory** create a new group named **Privileged Escalation Approvers**.
 This group will contain users that will receive role activation approval requests and approve or deny them.

 2. Assign this new group to the Azure AD role **Privileged Role Administrators**.
-This permission is required so that users in this group can adjudicate role activation approval requests.
+This permission allows users in this group to adjudicate role activation approval requests.

 3. Assign the users responsible for reviewing approval requests to the new **Privileged Escalation Approvers** group via the [PIM for Groups feature](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/concept-pim-for-groups).